laxeo/POC_project/README.md

 ## Usage

-Visit /register to create a new account using the registration form.

-Visit /login to log in with an existing account using the login form.

-Visit /user to view your user profile.

-Visit /user/edit to edit your user profile using the profile editing form.

-Visit /users to view a list of all registered users with roles (requires admin role).

-Visit /users/edit?email=example@example.com to edit a user's profile using the user editing form (requires admin role).
+Import this project as a Maven Project in STS3 and start as a Spring Boot Application after modifying Application.porperties according to your own MySQL database.

+Open a web browser and go to http://localhost:5001/register to register a new user.
+Enter the required information and click the "Register" button.
+You should see a message indicating that the registration was successful.

+Go to http://localhost:5001/login to log in.
+Enter the email and password you used to register and click the "Login" button.
+You should see a message indicating that you are logged in.

+Go to http://localhost:5001/user to see your user information.
+You should see your first name, last name, email, and role.

+Click the "Edit Info" button to update your user information.
+Enter the new information and click the "Update" button.
+You should see a message indicating that the update was successful.

+Click the "Logout" button to log out.

+Go to http://localhost:5001/users to see a list of registered users.
+You should see the first name, last name, email, and role of each user.

+Click the "Edit" button next to a user to update their information.
+Enter the new information and click the "Update" button.
+You should see a message indicating that the update was successful.

+Click the "Delete" button next to a user to delete them.
+You should see a message indicating that the user was deleted.